 This figure can be even higher in certain parts of the UK or where the elderly person’s needs are particularly severe or they need to go to a specialist Elderly Mentally Infirm home (for example if they have dementia).

-According to Age UK, currently, if your capital and income is above £23,250 it is likely that you will have to pay your care fees.
+According to Age UK, currently, if your capital and income are above £23,250 it is likely that you will have to pay your care fees.

 You will, in any case, be subject to a means test to work out what you can afford – and this will depend on any income you currently receive.

-The total amount you may have to pay is currently capped at £72,000, but this amount is based on what your local health authority calculates the care is worth and does not include board and lodging costs.
+The total amount you may have to pay is currently capped at £72,000 for the over 65s, but this amount is based on what your local health authority calculates the care is worth and does not include board and lodging costs.

 You can find a good explanation here.